 September, 1964 marked the first Orthodox Liturgy held on a regular basis on the campus, with a room in Murray Dodge Hall serving as the Orthodox Chapel of the Transfiguration.
 Father Constantin Buketoff, recently retired from his parish in Brooklyn, served as the first pastor of the Chapel, but illness curtailed his service before the academic year ended.
 In August, 1965, Prof. John Turkevich (Eugene Higgins Professor of Chemistry at Princeton) was ordained and appointed Orthodox Chaplain.
 He served in that post for 24 years, until 1989, and passed away in March, 1998.

 During our history, the Orthodox Chapel and the OCF have welcomed a host of Orthodox prelates, dignitaries and faithful from all parts of the globe.
 On several occasions the OCF sponsored services which filled the University Chapel to its capacity of 2,000+ .
 For more than a decade Father Georges Florovsky, the eminent Orthodox theologian, participated regularly in the liturgical life of the Transfiguration Chapel.
 Biblical scholar Georges Barrois also considered our Chapel his spiritual home.
 OCF sponsored lecturers and guests have included Nicholas Zernov, Father Alexander Schmemann, Father John Meyendorff, Father Thomas Hopko.
-Two future bishops served regularly in our Chapel during their studies at the University and PTS: the future Bishop Irineu, Vicar Bishop of Cluj, Romania, and the future Bishop Ambrose of Zelon, presently Metropolitan of Korea.
+Two future bishops served regularly in our Chapel during their studies at the University and PTS: Fr.
+Ireneu (the present Archbishop of Alba Iulia, Romania), and Fr.
+Ambrose (now Metropolitan Ambrose presently Metropolitan of Korea.)
 Metropolitan Kallistos of Diokleia, world-renowned Orthodox theologian at Oxford, was among the founders of our original OCF during his post-doc years at Princeton.
 To honor Fr.
-Georges Florovsky for his years at Princeton, the Chapel/OCF sponsors the Florovsky Memorial Lecture; speakers have included Bishop Kallistos, Prof. Jaroslav Pelikan, Prof. Oleg Grabar, Prof. Peter Brown, and iconographer Vladislav Andrejev.
-(The 2010 Florovsky lecturer is scheduled to be Bishop Michael.)
+Georges Florovsky for his years at Princeton, the Chapel/OCF sponsors the Florovsky Memorial Lecture; speakers have included Bishop Kallistos, Prof. Jaroslav Pelikan, Prof. Oleg Grabar, Prof. Peter Brown, iconographer Vladislav Andrejev, and Archbishop Michael.